Anabaptist Mennonite Biblical Seminary: Association

 After the success of the 1954 cooperative summer school, the Goshen and Chicago seminaries started seriously exploring closer cooperation.
 Other Mennonite denominations were invited to explore what was hoped to be a larger inter-Mennonite school.
 Although the Evangelical Mennonite Church, Mennonite Brethren, Evangelical Mennonite Brethren and Brethren in Christ all showed initial interest, each of these bodies ultimately opted not to pursue this type of partnership.

 A plan was devised where each school would operate independently at a single site, sharing a library, a few joint courses, joint chapel services once a week and joint use of certain facilities.
 It was felt that the two denominations' respective constituencies would support this new venture only if the schools remained independent.
 This arrangement of two parallel schools is evident in the school's original plural name: Associated Mennonite Biblical Seminaries.

 The largest sticking point in the negotiations was selecting a suitable location.
 Although Bethel College in Kansas offered a site, this option was never seriously considered.
 The Goshen group wanted the seminary to be located on their existing campus at Goshen College in Indiana, believing their church members would not support a move.
 The General Conference Mennonites rejected this site for fear of being swallowed up by the larger group.
 Eventually an Elkhart, Indiana, site was chosen as a neutral location between the two schools.

 Ground breaking at the Elkhart property took place on September 3, 1957, and was essentially completed by the next August.
 A chapel was added and dedicated in June 1965.

 The Goshen Seminary received Association of Theological Schools accreditation in 1958 and Mennonite Biblical Seminary followed with accreditation in 1964.

 Over the years closer cooperation eventually eliminated the distinction between the two schools, and by 1994 they formally merged into the (now-singular) Associated Mennonite Biblical Seminary.
 By 2002 the two Mennonite denominations themselves had joined to form a common structure, in which decades of cooperation between the two groups at AMBS had played a role.

+Beliefs

+The school has an inclusion policy which values the diversity of students.